vdods/sept-rs/doc/to-dos.md

     two analogous sides to the sept data model.
 Then there would be compile-time and runtime versions of each trait, e.g. TermTrait, TypeTrait, etc.
 -   Implement macros for deriving traits, which will clean a ton of boilerplate up.
+-   Change StructTermTerm::type_ into a dy::Value to generalize.